 My slot tech training program is $8995 for four days of

-and hands-on training at your facility.
-This includes everything.
-There
+and hands-on training at your facility for up to 15 attendees.
+This

 THE COST OF NOT TRAINING